d-bl/inkscape-bobbinlace/Home.md

 * **Ground from Template** (also from [tesselace.com], a variant is embedded in [GroundForge]; note that the dialog asks for a file from the input directory of the download)

-Create an [issue] to report bugs or express your wishes, or [upload] new (versions of) plug-ins and follow the instruction to propose a change and create a pull request.
+Create an [issue] to report bugs or express your wishes, or [upload] new (versions of) plug-ins and follow the instructions to propose a change and create a pull request.

 [zoom in](https://raw.githubusercontent.com/wiki/d-bl/inkscape-bobbinlace/home-images/dialogs.png)
 ![](https://raw.githubusercontent.com/wiki/d-bl/inkscape-bobbinlace/home-images/dialogs.png)